 Natural Mounjaro—like the tea we’ve covered throughout this article—focuses on using ingredients such as roasted barley, fermented tea leaves, kombu, and dandelion root.
 These herbs promote metabolism, gut health, and energy balance over time.

-On the other hand, prescription Mounjaro (a brand name for tirzepatide, a pharmaceutical medication) is designed to regulate insulin levels and control blood sugar, primarily for type 2 diabetes patients.
+strong>prescription Mounjaro (a brand name for tirzepatide, a pharmaceutical medication) is designed to regulate insulin levels and control blood sugar, primarily for type 2 diabetes patients.
 Some also use it for weight loss under medical supervision.

 Here’s how they compare: